jodri-code/sysl-docs/docs/SYSlang/class/discord/index.md

 - lang requires = token;

 This is equal to a const for this lib; only works for const of token.
 This allows the lib to use a token provided by Discord's Developer Portal to login to your bot.
+You can also set it up like SYSbot and make it retrieve the token from a file on a server.
 - Discord.ready

 Tells the script that this is Discord Lib pendant, and also works as an await.